Paul Shao, MD, MS1, Aileen Bui, MD1, Hui Jia, MD2, Felix Leung, MD, FACG3

 1David Geffen School of Medicine, University of California Los Angeles, Los Angeles, CA; 2VA Greater Los Angeles Healthcare System, North Hills, CA; 3Sepulveda Ambulatory Care Center, VAGLAHS, David Geffen School of Medicine at UCLA, North Hills, CA

-Methods: A literature search was done to identify all relevant RCTs comparing WE, cap and Endocuff with AI colonoscopy published since 2000 as full text in English and including ADR among the outcomes.
-EMBASE, Medline, SCOPUS, and Cochrane Library were searched systematically for all RCTs that included the following terms in their titles, abstracts, or keyword lists: colonoscopy, and water exchange, cap, or Endocuff.
+Methods: A literature search was done to identify all relevant RCTs comparing WE, Cap and Endocuff with AI colonoscopy published since 2000 as full text in English and included AADR among the outcomes.
+EMBASE, Medline, SCOPUS, and Cochrane Library were searched systematically using the following terms in their titles, abstracts, or keyword lists: colonoscopy, and water exchange, cap, or Endocuff.
 Two investigators screened the articles manually and separately.
-The results were compared; and a discussion was held with a third investigator to resolve any discrepancies.
+The results were compared, and a discussion was held with a third investigator to resolve any discrepancies.

 Citation: Paul Shao, MD, MS; Aileen Bui, MD; Hui Jia, MD; Felix Leung, MD, FACG.
-P0363 - IMPACT OF WATER EXCHANGE, CAP AND ENDOCUFF ON ADENOMA DETECTION RATE: AN INDIRECT COMPARISON WITH AIR INSUFFLATION AS THE COMMON COMPARATOR.
-Program No. P0363.
+P1278 - COMPARING ADVANCED ADENOMA DETECTION RATE OF WATER EXCHANGE, CAP, AND ENDOCUFF COLONOSCOPY: POOLED DATA OF RANDOMIZED CONTROLLED TRIALS WITH AIR INSUFFLATION AS THE COMMON COMPARATOR.
+Program No. P1278.
 ACG 2019 Annual Scientific Meeting Abstracts.
 San Antonio, Texas: American College of Gastroenterology.